sanyaade-fintechnology/ctst4-acmd/README.md

 # CTS T4 MD/AC connector module

+<b>Only MD is currently supported.
+AC will be added in a future version.</b>

 Tested against versions of the CTS T4 on Windows 7 x64:
 - 4.3.75.21 (sim)